applied-systems-biology/jipipe-website/content/documentation-java-api/parameter-type/_index.md

 lastmodifieremail = "ruman.gerst@leibniz-hki.de"
 +++

-ACAQ5 requires you to register custom parameter types, where they are assigned an unique identifier.
+JIPipe requires you to register custom parameter types, where they are assigned an unique identifier.
 This is done to allow future refactoring without breaking a user's project.

 A custom parameter type must be JSON-serializable via the [Jackson](https://github.com/FasterXML/jackson) library.